camalot/chatbot-medaloverlay/SetupMedalHotkeyListener.md

 To handle the trigging of the clip from the Chatbot PC to the Game PC we will use the MedalHotkeyListener.

 This tool is a zip package that can be downloaded in the assets section of each release.
-It is meant to run on a second system different from your Chatbot PC.
-Like your Game PC vs your Stream PC.
+It is meant to run on Game PC.

 It will receive a command from the MedalOverlay Script telling that PC to trigger a Medal clip.